aduvenhage/raytracer/pages/docker-machine.md

 - ssh into remote machine: `docker-machine ssh raytracer`
 - list machines: `docker-machine ls`
 - remove machines: `docker-machine rm raytracer`
-- provision a system: docker-machine (create --> ssh --> docker-compose up)
+- provision a system: docker-machine (create --> eval ... --> docker-compose up)

 - NOTE: Docker containers may not use volumes/shares/mounts.
 All shared data must be copied from Dockerfiles
 - NOTE: Digital Ocean VMs have to be in the same data center (in this case sfo2) as their floating IPs

+## Cloud Runner
+I created a python script to automate the docker-machine calls and I also created a CLI version of the raytracer app.